spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/1-getting-started/1-simple-stream.md

 4. Click **Create Stream**.

 5. Enter `http-ingest` for the stream name, as shown in the following
-    image: **TODO on cloud foundry it is likely that the stream name needs an extra suffix make the route unique**
+    image: **TODO on cloud foundry it is likely that the stream name needs an extra suffix make the route unique.
+There is a batch PR from gunnar that address this issue, let's look at that.**

     ![Creating a Stream](images/dataflow-stream-create.png)